Accessibility Testing

 WCAG 2.1 level standards

-WCAG 2.1 provides three levels of conformance to help organisations evaluate the accessibility of their web content: A, AA, and AAA.
-These levels provide a systematic way for organisations to assess the accessibility of their web content and determine the level of accessibility they aim to achieve.
+WCAG 2.1 outlines three tiers of compliance to assist groups in evaluating the accessibility of their digital content: A, AA, and AAA.
+This graduated approach enables organizations to systematically assess the accessibility of their online materials and decide which level of accessibility they want to accomplish.

 Level A: